-If you have a huge/additional capital to spare and have a long-term horizon, it makes sense to invest in property or else it could be a dead investment.
+If you have a huge/additional capital to spare and have a long-term horizon, it makes sense to invest in property, or else it could be a dead investment.
 When the realty sector goes up, there will be capital appreciation.
 However, if it plunges southward, there is a huge risk involved.
 It’s also not so easy to sell a property.
 You can earn a monthly income after renting it, but it will take several years to recover the investment cost.
-Moreover, the longer you keep the property, more it adds to the renovation cost as well.
+Moreover, the longer you keep the property, the more it adds to the renovation cost as well.

 Peer to Peer Lending